Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 \bneqn \y = \betaT\w + \X\bbeta + \z. \eneqn

-Here, $\bbeta$ are the weights for each covariate as a column vector of length $p$.
+Here, $\bbeta$ is the vector of $p$ weights for each covariate as a column vector of length $p$.
 And $\z$ is the fixed contribution of unobserved measurements for the subjects as in the model of Equation~\ref{eq:simple_model} plus the misspecification errors of the true response function $f$ minus the linear component, i.e. $\bracks{f(\x_1) - \x_1 \bbeta \dots f(\x_n) - \x_n \bbeta}^\top$.
 Because each column in $\x$ is standardized, the linear component of this model does not require the additive intercept term.